Skip to main content

 A central pillar of your protection is the medical concept of “standard of care.”
 This is the level and type of care that a reasonably competent and skilled health care professional, with a similar background and in the same medical community, would have provided under the circumstances.

 When a wellness program, particularly one supervised by a licensed clinician, deviates from this standard, it can constitute negligence.
-For hormonal and metabolic health, the involves several non-negotiable steps.
+For hormonal and metabolic health, the standard of care involves several non-negotiable steps.
 It begins with comprehensive baseline testing to establish a clear picture of your endocrine and metabolic status before any intervention.

 It requires a thorough evaluation of your personal and family medical history.
 It mandates the development of a personalized treatment plan, not a generic, one-size-fits-all protocol.
 Finally, it necessitates ongoing monitoring and a willingness to adjust the protocol based on your subjective feedback and objective lab results.
 A program that skips these steps, perhaps by offering aggressive hormone replacement therapy without proper initial assessment or follow-up, is likely falling far below the accepted standard of care.